Coat of arms of Barcelona: Number of bars

-Before the Royal grant of 1345, that set the number of paletts to four, where periods when four pallets were alternated with three or two.
+Before the Royal grant of 1345, that set the number of pallets to four, where periods when four pallets were alternated with three or two.
 Later the shield charged with two bars was recurrent source of discussion as a proper variant of Barcelona.
 In 1996 was adopted a monochrome logotype as official emblem of Barcelona, a rhombus or lozenge with the cross two bars impaled, sharply defined edges and without the crown.
 A secondary version, for ceremonial use and shown in the seal of the city with four pallets, quartered, and a former royal crown.
 The versions of 1996 caused such controversy, because they were not designed to conform to traditional heraldic rules and the content of the Law of local symbols of Catalonia, that led to the Catalan Society of Genealogy, Heraldry, Sigillography, Vexillology and Nobility lodged an appeal against them.
 This appeal to repeal the emblems of 1996 was successful and a most appropriate version had to be created, so the current arms, quartered with four bars was adopted in 2004.